ingerjm0/hifi-docs-review/03.create/04.entities/04.entity-physics/docs.md

 You can choose to make an entity move in a specified direction by changing its linear velocity.
 The direction is determined using the x, y, or z coordinates in a 3D Cartesian coordinate system.
 The 3D Cartesian coordinate system helps you determine the position of your entity in space.
 Every time your entity moves, its x, y, and z coordinates change to show you the new position.
 To change an entity's linear velocity:

-1. Scroll down to Linear Velocity property under Physics in the Properties tab.
+1. Scroll down to 'Linear Velocity' property under 'Physics' in the 'Properties' tab.
 The default value is `0.0000`.
 2. Say you want to move a cube entity upwards in a straight line.
 Change the Y value for linear velocity to `0.1000` and see your cube start moving.
 3. If you want your cube to change direction, change the x and z values to `0.1000`.